 I was fiddling around on the internet and found the world’s best craft for the non-crafty mom that I am over at One Hundred Dollars a Month.
 Candy Trains.
 The only supplies needed were wrapped candy and a glue gun.
 I can purchase candy and I have friends with glue guns, so I decided to give it a try.

-This is a great craft for an upcoming Christmas event or to occupy your kids after school this week as they wait for Winter Break to arrive (when will it ever come???).
+This is a great craft for an upcoming Christmas event or to occupy your kids after school this week as they wait for Winter Break to arrive.

 I made a list of candy and quickly found ingredients at the Dollar Tree.
 Seven packages of candy equals $7.
 Totally doable.
 I had to modify the ingredients, but I was able to find items that would work well.
 I was impressed with the selection of snacks at my Dollar Tree.
 Make sure you check the candy aisle, the Christmas section and the registers for all the options (I found the gum and the mints at the register).

 I did my best to select candy, gum and mints in Christmas colors.
 The Dollar Tree had gum and mints in different colors as well if you want a more colorful train.

 Audrey and I talked our friend Rebecca into letting us use her hot glue gun (we traded her for a pizza) and we got to work.

 Pretty simple.
 Just glue each item on with a bunch of hot glue.

 We did have to tap the side wrappers of the Andes mints so it would stay down.